What Google is rewarding for this Canada query

 Why Canada needs a different IPTV checklist

 Cutting the cord in Canada isn't the same calculation as cutting in the US.
-Canadian subscribers deal with a set of unique challenges that most IPTV guides — written for US audiences — don't address:
+The global IPTV market hit $103 billion in 2026 with 47% year-over-year growth and 398 million subscribers globally — but Canadian subscribers face a unique set of challenges that most IPTV guides written for US audiences don't address:

 - French-language content matters nationally.
-Quebec is Canada's second-largest province, and Franco-Canadian households across the country need TVA, RDS, TVA Sports, ICI Radio-Canada, and Télé-Québec.
+Quebec is Canada's second-largest province, and Franco-Canadian households across the country need TVA, RDS, TVA Sports, ICI Radio-Canada, Canal Vie, and Télé-Québec.
 Many IPTV services skip these entirely.
+The Montreal Canadiens game on RDS is as important to Quebec subscribers as the Leafs game on TSN is to Ontario households.

 - Bell and Rogers ISP interference is real.
-Both major Canadian ISPs have used port blocking, DNS filtering, and court-ordered domain blocks to disrupt certain IPTV streams.
-A service must be robust enough to maintain stream quality on these networks.
+Both major Canadian ISPs have used port blocking, DNS filtering, and CRTC-backed court orders to disrupt certain IPTV streams.
+The CRTC has granted site-blocking orders to Canadian broadcasters targeting specific unlicensed IPTV services.
+A service must be robust enough to maintain stream quality on Bell Fibe and Rogers Ignite — Canada's two dominant ISPs serving 70%+ of the market.

 - Canadian local affiliates differ by city.
 Toronto, Vancouver, Montreal, Calgary, Edmonton, Ottawa, and Winnipeg all have distinct local affiliate feeds.
-The best IPTV service in Canada carries city-specific locals for CBC, CTV, Global, and City in the major markets.
+The best IPTV service in Canada carries city-specific locals for CBC, CTV, Global, and City TV in the major markets — not a single national feed substituting for all.

 - Cable bills in Canada are among the highest in the world.
 Bell Fibe TV starts at $69.95 CAD/month — and that's the introductory rate.
-Add internet, and the typical Canadian household pays $150–$200+ CAD monthly to Bell or Rogers.
+Add internet and the typical Canadian household pays $150–$200+ CAD monthly to Bell or Rogers.
+At BexyTV's ~$11.50 CAD/month, the savings reach $900–$1,100 CAD per year on TV alone.

 How we ranked the best IPTV Canada services